pintub/dataStructure-algo/Interval.md

       - Eliminate a overlapping interval Or
       - Count overlap Or
       - Count meeting rooms Or
 - Try all the possible scenarios when you are comparing 2 intervals by drawing diagrams on Paper
+- Space complexity: O(2n)
+  - One List is used to keep the result
+  - One additional result int[][] array is used to return the result via "resultList.toArray(new int[][]{})"